Luchiwards/P2.FairnessResearchNZ/README.md

 ## TeX

-The source to the the paper, as well as a Makefile to build it, are in the `tex/` directory.
+The source to the paper, as well as a Makefile to build it, are in the `tex/` directory.

 To build the paper, along with XXX some XXX of the necessary plots,